Phyos-Essays/Celebrities-Of-Myanmar/Goodwill or Suffering.md

 Last year (1963-1964), I left Yangon for mawlamyaing very often and vice versa.
 The times I visited there was so many.
-Every times, i took train.
+Every times, I took train.
 It was so boring that I gazed somewhere when I felt bored on the train.
 Along the way, creeks, ponds, fields, and golden pagodas could be found.
 But, these views could not draw my attention every times.